XanaduAI/SFOpenBoson/doc/tutorials/gaussian.rst

 Strawberry Fields simulation
 ----------------------------

-To simulate the time-propagation of the forced oscillator in StrawberryFields, we also need to import the :class:`~.GaussianPropagation` class from the SF-OpenFermion plugin:
+To simulate the time-propagation of the forced oscillator in StrawberryFields, we also need to import the :class:`~.GaussianPropagation` class from the SFOpenBoson plugin:

 >>> import strawberryfields as sf
 >>> from strawberryfields.ops import *
->>> from Sfopenfermion.ops import GaussianPropagation
+>>> from sfopenboson.ops import GaussianPropagation

 :class:`~.GaussianPropagation` accepts the following arguments: